Scenic USA - Nevada

 Great Basin Scenic Byway

-This Great Basin Area supports 11 species of conifer, 73 mammal species, and barely believably, eight species of fish.
-With an elevation difference of 8,000 feet between Wheeler Peak and the desert floor, coupled with large temperature swings, the park displays some very interesting and very different ecosystems.
+Despite the desert environment, the Great Basin Area supports 11 species of conifer, 73 mammal species, and barely believable, eight species of fish.
+With an elevation difference of 8000 feet between Wheeler Peak and the desert floor, the Great Basin National Park contends with huge temperature swings that create very different ecosystems.

-Copyright © 2007 Benjamin Prepelka
+Copyright © 2007-15 Benjamin Prepelka

 All Rights Reserved